Adventure Time season 7: Production

 This season's episodes were produced in a process similar to those of the previous seasons.
 Each episode was outlined in two-to-three pages that contained the necessary plot information.
 These outlines were then handed to storyboard artists, who created full storyboards.
+(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's twenty-six episodes.)
 Design and coloring were done at Cartoon Network Studios in Burbank, California, and animation was handled overseas in South Korea by Rough Draft Korea and Saerom Animation.
 Kirsten Lepore directed the episode "Bad Jubies", which was animated via stop motion, continuing a tradition from the previous two seasons of using a guest animator for an episode.
 Lepore had previously animated the short stop-motion tag for Frederator Studios, one of the series' production companies.
 There was a sneak peek of "Bad Jubies" at the Annecy International Animated Film Festival on June 19, 2015, several months before the season's premiere.

-Storyboard artists for the season included Herpich, Wolfhard, Seo Kim, Somvilay Xayaphone, Jesse Moynihan, Muto, Ako Castuera, Sam Alden, Andres Salaff, Hanna K. Nyström, Luke Pearson, Lyle Partridge, Kris Mukai, Graham Falk, and Kent Osborne.
-(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's twenty-six episodes.)
 Pearson—a British cartoonist who had worked on the fifth season with Xayaphone—was temporarily hired to storyboard two episodes with Partridge.
 Similarly, Castuera, who had stepped down from her role as a regular storyboard artist after the fifth season, returned in a temporary role for three episodes with Moynihan.

 While series creator Pendleton Ward worked on a few outlines for this season, Osborne told IndieWire that Ward did not take an active role in developing stories that were produced after November 2014.
 Ward had an oversight role and provided occasional input, focusing much of his attention on developing an Adventure Time movie.
 In February 2015, Ashly Burch was hired to write story outlines for the show.
 Burch had voiced several characters in the sixth season before becoming a permanent member of the writing staff.
 She later joked that, because she was a fan of the show prior to being hired, writing for the show was akin to writing fan fiction.